openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 {% endhint %}

 {% hint style="success" %}
 rewite-java-17, rewrite-java-11 and rewrite-java-8 can happily coexist on the same classpath.
-At runtime the appropriate module for the current JDK will be selected.
+At runtime, the appropriate module for the current JDK will be selected.
 {% endhint %}

 ### Set Language Level and Bytecode Level

 In order to be able to use OpenRewrite to modernize old projects it's important to be able to run on older JDK implementations.
-So configure the Java compiler to target Java Language and Bytecode level 1.8.
+To run these old JDK implementations, please update the Java compiler to target Java Language and Bytecode level 1.8:

 {% tabs %}
 {% tab title="Gradle" %}